MEDICATION / ANTIPLATELET THERAPY

 - it is not clear whether treatment should be adjusted based on results (increasing the dose may improve a laboratory parameter, but the clinical relevance and risk-benefit ratio remain uncertain)

-- the trial GIANT suggests that patients with the loss-of-function gene (CLP) may benefit from switching to prasugrel or doubling CLP dose (up to a 5-fold reduction in risk of MI, death, and stent thrombosis with medication adjustment was reported)
+- the trial GIANT suggests that patients with the loss-of-function gene (CLP) may benefit from switching to prasugrel or doubling the CLP dose (up to a 5-fold reduction in risk of MI, death, and stent thrombosis with medication adjustment was reported)

 - clopidogrel is not recommended for CYP2C19*2 and 3 homozygotes; in heterozygotes (1/2, 1/3), CLP should be used preferably as part of dual therapy